River Wonders: Giant pandas

-On 22 September 2021, the cub opened his eyes to the world for the first time when he was 40 days old with the panda cub weighing 1.87kg, an increase of 370g from the previous week.
-Two weeks later, the panda weighed 2.638kg as at 1 October.
+On 22 September 2021, the panda cub opened his eyes to the world for the first time when he was 40 days old and weighing 1.87kg, an increase of 370g from the previous week.
+Two weeks later, the cub weighed 2.638kg as at 1 October.

-On 8 October 2021, the cub was revealed to have teeth quicker than expected, given that the teeth were formed two months after birth instead of the three typically.
-This meant that it could start eating bamboo soon.
+On 8 October 2021, the cub was revealed to have grown teeth quicker than expected, given that the teeth were formed two months after birth instead of the three typically.
+This meant that it would start eating bamboo.
 Six teeth were seen, with the first forming on 23 September.
 On 6 October, the panda weighed over 3kg with its length taken as 51.5cm from head to tail.
 The panda weighed 4.18kg as of 22 October with the length at 59.5cm from head to tail.

-It was revealed on 19 November 2021 that the panda took its first steps and weighed 6kg with a length of 67cm.
+It was revealed on 19 November 2021 that the cub took its first steps and weighed 6kg with a length of 67cm.

 On 29 December 2021, the panda was named Le Le (叻叻) based on the name "Shi Le Po" (石叻坡), an old Chinese term for Singapore.
 Le Le debuted the following day at its new nursery in the Giant Panda Forest.
 On 10 March 2022, Le Le joined Jia Jia in the main exhibit with the information board unveiled.

+On 13 December 2023, Le Le made his last public appearance in Singapore.
+Le Le was then quarantined the next day in his den for four and a half weeks before being transported to Chengdu, China.
+On 16 January 2024, Le Le reached Chengdu via a Singapore Airlines Boeing 747-400F freighter aircraft.
+Le Le would be further quarantined for another 30 days at Huaying, Sichuan.